mikiehan/CS356R-Proj2-Starter/README.md

 * Q5: As you can see from Equation 4, the only parameter we do not know thus need to measure is [Put your answer here].

-* Q6: What is the relationship between wavelength and frequency of a wireless signal?
-[Put your answer here.]

-* Q7: Wireless signal has a phase &Phi; = 2&pi; * distance / wavelength.
-Based on Q6, how can you express phase in terms of frequency?
-[Put your answer here.]

 Let's now talk specifics about our experiment setting.
 In our setting, the acoustic FMCW signal is transmitted from the wireless device and reaches the body and reflected back to the wireless device, thus distance traveled is 2*D where D is the one way distance from the device to the body.
 	![image](./distance.png)